opt-io/cloudflare-ddns/README.md

 # Usage

 You must update and include a config.json file in the working directory.
-If you exclude the IPv6 fetch URL, only IPv4 will be updated.
+The last fetched IP is stored in the config file, to limit CloudFlare API activity.

+You can exclude the IPv6 or IPv4 fetch URL to force a single protocol.
+When fetching an IP, the request is made over the respective protocol.

 ```
 $ cf-ddns